maximelhoustau/Execution_Platforms/PR1/README.md

     return r;
 }
 ```
+> Compile the program using the MIPS compiler installed on the lab machines using the
+> following command line:
+> `mips-linux-gnu-gcc -mips1 -c -g -o mips-prog.o <input-file>`

+> Disassemble the compiled program (mips-prog.o) with the objdump tool using the
+> following command line:
+> `mips-linux-gnu-objdump -d mips-prog.o`

+> Compare the resulting assembly code obtained from the objdump tool with the code
+> from above.
+Explain why the code looks so differently?
+The code contains many lw
+> instructions that use the register s8.
+What is the purpose of register s8?
+What are these
+> memory access instructions doing?

 If we compile it without optimization.
 The assembly code is
 quite different, much longer and most instructions are useless.